 The start of a new season means one thing: tryouts.
 While both exciting and nerve-wracking for athletes, coaches also face emotions heading into the new season.
-Tryouts need to run as efficiently as possible in order to get the season started.
+Tryouts need to run as efficiently as possible to effectively draft players.
+Therefore, we have provided some coaching tips to help you effectively run your volleyball tryouts.

 A plan essentially comes down to what volleyball tryout drills will be run on the day.
 Ensure you are comprehensively evaluating athletes on their blocking, serving, attacking, and hitting skills.

-Without getting overwhelmed choosing which drills to incorporate into your tryouts, choose 3 drills from each category.
+As a rule of thumb, choose 3 drills in each volleyball category.
 Once the drills are selected, make a list of the necessary equipment needed to run the drills (i.e., pylons, tape) and the number of evaluators needed at each station.

 A simple way to make a volleyball tryout easier before it even starts is to meet with all evaluators in advance.
 Have discussions about your plan for the day: running through the drills that will be tested and what evaluators should be looking for at each station.
 For instance, if one drill is shadow wall jumps, communicate with evaluators that they should be looking for athletes to successfully hit the targets on the wall (as if they were blocking a ball) with explosive power and correct form.